jrgastl/levelup-python-challenges/README.md

 ├── countuniquewords2.py            # Exercise 10
 ├── texts/
     └── pg100.txt                   #text used in exercise 10
+    └── diceware.wordlist.asc       #ascii file used in exercise 11
+    └── el_diceware_numbered.txt    #alternative txt file used in exercise 11
+├── generate_a_password1.py            # Exercise 11 - Function to generate pass phrases accordingg to diceware words list
+├── generate_a_password2.py            # Exercise 11
 ├── README.md                       # This file
 └── .gitignore                      # Ignored files
 ```